-3. In early Summer reduce the height of some of Lythrum salicaria stems to give a shorter thicker plant and you will have more flower shoots over a longer time.
+3. In early Summer reduce the height of some of Lythrum salicaria stems to give a shorter thicker plant.
+You will have more flower shoots over a longer time.

-5. Divide large clumps of Iris after flowering.
-In hot weather cut down leaf height to 8 inches to save water.
+6. Divide large clumps of Iris after flowering.
+In hot weather cut down leaf height to 8 inches above water.

 7. Give flowering plants Feed ball for Aquatic plants to boost flowering.
 One small feed ball per 11cm basket (or 1 litre of compost).
 Or for larger round waterlily baskets try one XL feed ball for aquatic plants.